fastify/under-pressure/README.md

 Thanks to the encapsulation model of Fastify, you can selectively use this plugin in some subset of routes or even with different thresholds in different plugins.

 #### `memoryUsage`
-This plugin also exposes a function that will tell you the current values of `heapUsed`, `rssBytes`, `eventLoopDelay` and `eventLoopUtilizationVal`.
+This plugin also exposes a function that will tell you the current values of `heapUsed`, `rssBytes`, `eventLoopDelay` and `eventLoopUtilized`.
 ```js
 console.log(fastify.memoryUsage())
 ```